 A rate "lock" or "commitment" is a promise from the lender to hold a specific interest rate and a specific number of points for you for a specified period while your application is processed.
 This protects you from working through your entire application process and learning at the end that the interest rate has gotten higher.

-Rate lock periods can be various lengths of time, between 15 to 60 days, with the longer ones typically costing more.
-A lending institution may agree to lock in an interest rate and points for a longer span of time, like sixty days, but in exchange, the rate (and sometimes points) will be higher than with a rate lock of fewer days.
+Rate lock periods can vary in length, anywhere from 15 to 60 days, with the longer period usually costing more.
+A lending institution can agree to lock in an interest rate and points for a longer span of time, such as 60 days, but in exchange, the rate (and sometimes points) will be more than that of a rate lock of a shorter period.

-In addition to going with a shorter rate lock period, there are several ways you can attain the lowest rate.
-The larger down payment you can pay, the smaller the interest rate will be, as you will be starting with more equity.
-You may opt to pay points to reduce your interest rate for the term of the loan, meaning you pay more initially.
-For many people, this makes sense and is a good deal..
+There are other ways to get a good rate, besides choosing a shorter rate lock period.
+The more the down payment, the better the interest rate will be, because you will be starting with more equity.
+You could opt to pay points to lower your rate over the term of the loan, meaning you pay more up front.
+For many people, this is a good option..

 Do you have a question regarding a mortgage program?